e-ian/port/youtube_playlist_data.md

 <summary><b> Self-service execution (click to expand) </b></summary>
 <img src="./assets/execute.png" alt="Self-Service Execution">
 </details>
-- This will trigger the workflow and you can track the progress from your port account.
+- This will trigger the workflow and you can track the progress from your Port account.
 - When completed, go to catalog to view the playlist and videos respectively.